WaelOGC/futureSelfapp/docs/08-dashboard-ux-flow.md

+**Title**: Dashboard UX Flow and Navigation Logic
+**Status**: Draft
+**Version**: 1.0
+**Owner**: FutureSelfApp Team
+**Last Updated**: 2024-12-19
+**Applies To**: UI, UX

+---

-# Dashboard UX Flow and Navigation Logic: Future Self
+# Dashboard UX Flow and Navigation Logic: FutureSelfApp

-This document defines how users move through the dashboard, access tools, view their work, manage their account, and interact with the platform.
+This document defines how users move through the dashboard, access AI Services, view their work, manage their account, and interact with the platform.
 This is a UX flow and navigation logic document, not a visual design specification.

 ## Dashboard Entry Points